-Before question time or ministerial statements, Members should only write to Mr. Speaker seeking to be called when they wish to draw to his attention a particular fact (for example, a constituency connection or personal interest), which might properly be taken into account.
+11. Before question time or ministerial statements, you should only write to the Speaker seeking to be called when you wish to draw to his attention a particular fact (for example, a constituency connection or personal interest), which you think should be taken into account.
 Members who submit generalised requests to be called will not be given priority.

 - 12. A request to be called at Prime Minister's Questions should be submitted only in the most exceptional circumstances.
-(An example might be where a particular personal tragedy has occurred in connection with a constituent).
+An example might be where a particular personal tragedy has occurred in connection with one of your constituents.
 Generalised requests to be called at PMQs will be counterproductive. - 13.
 Questions must be brief, and particularly so during topicals.
-Members may make use of notes but may not read out a question word for word.
-Supplementaries must be relevant to the substantive question just asked. - 14.
-A Member who has asked an oral question, must not leave the Chamber until all supplementary questions on that question and two subsequent substantive questions (including any relevant supplementaries related to those questions) have ended.
-Frontbenchers are expected to remain for the whole question session.
+You may make use of notes, but do not read out your question word for word as this greatly undermines the impact.
+Supplementaries must be relevant to the substantive question just asked.
+If you have asked an oral question, you must not leave the Chamber until all supplementary questions on that question have ended.